robindrost/prismic-eloquent/README.md

 php artisan vendor:publish
 ```

 Start with changing the values inside the config/prismic-eloquent.php.
-You will need. a prismic repository URL and an access token to use the Prismic api.
+You will need a prismic repository URL and an access token to use the Prismic api.

 ## Creating models